minhquanphan/Ecommerce-App/README.md

 ### CRUD product with admin access (ProductFlow)

-1. Admin can add product
+1. Admin can add product ✅
-2. Admin can update product
+2. Admin can update product ✅
-3. Admin can delete product
+3. Admin can delete product✅
-4. Admin can see a list of all users
+4. Can see details of product✅
-5. Users can see All products, filter by category, search by keywords, sorted by Attributes
+5. Users can see All products, filter by brand, search by keywords ✅

 ### CRUD Order (OrderFlow)